chill-utility/chill-utility.github.io/content/terms-of-use/index.md

 ## Documentation

 The documentation, written by members of the team managing the continuity of the whole project, is a support for the use of the application.
-These aids will be accessible from the department's website and from the application.
+These aids will be accessible from the website and from the application.

 ---